raghavcts/CategoryMicroService/README.md

 ## API Endpoint

+The api endpoint with out labelType parameter is  http://localhost:8080/category/{categoryId}
-The api endpoint is http://localhost:8080/category/{categoryId}?labelType={labelType}
+The api endpoint with labelType is parameter http://localhost:8080/category/{categoryId}?labelType={labelType}

 ## Hystrix Dashboard available in below link